-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?

-Where can the methodology used for the calculation of the designated index be found?
+- How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Not applicable. - How does the designated index differ from a relevant broad market index?
+Not applicable. - Where can the methodology used for the calculation of the designated index be found?